 Management clients.
 These clients connect to the management server and provide commands for starting and stopping nodes gracefully, starting and stopping message tracing (debug versions only), showing node versions and status, starting and stopping backups, and so on.
 An example of this type of program is the ndb_mgm management client supplied with MySQL Cluster (see Section 17.4.5, “ndb_mgm — The MySQL Cluster Management Client”).
 Such applications can be written using the MGM API, a C-language API that communicates directly with one or more MySQL Cluster management servers.
 For more information, see The MGM API.

 Oracle also makes available MySQL Cluster Manager, which provides an advanced command-line interface simplifying many complex MySQL Cluster management tasks, such restarting a MySQL Cluster with a large number of nodes.
 The MySQL Cluster Manager client also supports commands for getting and setting the values of most node configuration parameters as well as mysqld server options and variables relating to MySQL Cluster.
-MySQL Cluster Manager 1.1 provides support for adding data nodes online.
-See the MySQL Cluster Manager User Manual, for more information.
+See MySQL™ Cluster Manager 1.3.6 User Manual, for more information.

 Event logs.
 MySQL Cluster logs events by category (startup, shutdown, errors, checkpoints, and so on), priority, and severity.
 A complete listing of all reportable events may be found in Section 17.5.6, “Event Reports Generated in MySQL Cluster”.
 Event logs are of the two types listed here:

 Cluster log: Keeps a record of all desired reportable events for the cluster as a whole.